ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 This [2-hour self-paced course](https://developer.ibm.com/courses/all/get-started-kubernetes-ibm-cloud-container-service/) can help you to get your first hands-on experience with Kubernetes.
 Additionally, check out the Kubernetes [concepts](https://kubernetes.io/docs/concepts/) documentation page to learn more about the concepts of Kubernetes.

+### What IBM's doing for you

+By using Kubernetes clusters with {{site.data.keyword.containerlong_notm}}, you get the following benefits:

+- Multiple data centers where you can deploy your clusters.
+- Support for ingress and load balancer networking options.
+- Dynamic persistent volume support.
+- Highly available, IBM-managed Kubernetes masters.

 ## Sizing clusters

 {: #sizing_clusters}